TimCares/MasterThesis/docs/thesis/conclusion/conclusion.typ

 across all benchmarks.
 Furthermore, we showed that our approach achieves competitive performance with vision-language models such as CLIP @clip and FLAVA @flava on retrieval tasks, and even outperforms them on certain scoring metrics, all while using only 0.75% of the data used by CLIP and 4.3% of the data used by FLAVA.

-As part of our research, we tested new loss functions for distilling unimodal models, which led to results that are competitive with existing methods.
-Inspired by vector quantization, we also introduced the idea of quantizing global visual features to group images based on high-level visual concepts.
-Although this approach did not lead to an improvement in performance, we consider it an interesting direction for clustering representations, especially on out-of-domain data where the classes of supervised models are not applicable.